Prerendering Revamped

 [GEOLOCATION]

 Marcos Caceres; Reilly Grant.
-Geolocation API.
-URL: https://w3c.github.io/geolocation-api/
+Geolocation.
+URL: https://w3c.github.io/geolocation/

 [HR-TIME-3]